ia-toki/tcframe/docs/tutorials/tutorial_1.rst

 Tutorial 1: Best Pair
 =====================

 In this tutorial, you will learn how to write a generator for a simple yet tricky problem, called **Best Pair**.
+We will focus on the general idea of how to come up with a strong set of test cases.

 Here is the complete problem statement:

 ----